afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 **Hierarchical Planning Introduction**

-As you can see, solving the motion planning problem is a complex task.
+As you can see, solving the motion planning problem is a `complex task`.

 <img src="./resources/w1/img/l1-challenges2.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">